 To make this easy yet so delicious soup, you are going to need the following ingredients:

-Milk – I used whole milk in my recipe.
-However you can use other low-fat option will work just fine, but you might not have as creamy and rich a soup.
+- Milk – I used whole milk in my recipe.
+However, you can use other low-fat options that will work just fine, but you might not have as creamy and rich a soup.

 You might like these recipes:

 How to Make Ham and Potato Soup